wbarnha/metayaml-ng/README.rst

 Meta Yaml
 =========

+Note: This is a fork of the project at https://bitbucket.org/atagunov/metayaml.

 Mata Yaml is several enhancements for yaml format that allow the following:

 * include one yaml file from another